zymex22/Gloomy-Vanilla-overhaul/README.md

 REQUIRED MOD: [Gloomy Furniture](https://github.com/solaris0115/GloomyFurniture/releases)

-This mod is originally made by Owlchemist I take no credit for the original mod!
-Owlchemist's original mod [Gloomy Vanilla](https://steamcommunity.com/sharedfiles/filedetails/?id=1697864590) is a lightweight version compared to this mod, and since that mod author is taking a break, I've expanded on their work.
+This mod is originally made by Owlchemist I take no credit for the original mod! <br /> Owlchemist's original mod [Gloomy Vanilla](https://steamcommunity.com/sharedfiles/filedetails/?id=1697864590) is a lightweight version compared to this mod, and since that mod author is taking a break, I've expanded on their work. <br />
-In time I will update this with more mod integration and expand on what the original mod started.
+In time I will update this with more mod integration and expand on what the original mod started. <br />

 The general idea of this mod is to balance and make more use of Gloomy Furniture types.
 This mod will NOT remove as much stuff from Gloomy Furniture, but still includes the nice features from the overhaul that Owlchemist made, so as not to clutter menus too much.
 I will try to make all gloomy style mods play nice together and with Vanilla.
 Gloomy furniture will replace Vanilla furniture if it can be replaced and market prices will match Vanilla.